ruthkr/GREAT/README.md

 devtools::install_github("ruthkr/GREAT")
 ```

-## Example
+## Quick start

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to register (align) gene
+expression profiles over time:

 ``` r
 # library(GREAT)